-After living in Georgia for nearly 24 years, I have taken part in pretty much everything that the state offers.
+After living in Georgia for over 20 years, I have taken part in pretty much everything that the state offers.
 There are a plethora of activities available throughout Georgia that are wheelchair accessible.
 Here are my top ten things to do in the Peach State in a wheelchair.

 10) Mall of Georgia – This mall is located only about thirty minutes from downtown Atlanta and has over 225 stores inside.
 All of the most popular stores are here and after a long day of shopping, you can eat at one of the many restaurants at the mall, including my personal favorite The Cheesecake Factory.